 4 / 5 Stars

-The investment seeks current income and reasonable level of capital appreciation.
-The fund invests in a mix of equity and fixed-income securities appropriate for a particular type of investor.
-It may serve as the cornerstone of a larger investment portfolio.
-The fund may be appropriate for investors, such as those in early retirement, who need to draw income from investments while obtaining a measure of long-term capital growth as a hedge against inflation.
+The investment seeks to provide current income and a reasonable level of capital appreciation.
+The fund invests in a mix of equity and fixed-income securities that may be appropriate for investors, such as those in early retirement, who need to draw income from investments while obtaining a measure of long-term capital growth as a hedge against inflation.
 Its focus on bonds for greater stability of principal also makes it suitable for conservative investors seeking income and modest growth, especially those concerned about market volatility.
+The Manager monitors the performance of the fund's subadvisers and allocates the fund's assets among its subadvisers.

 Risk is Average compared to funds in the same category according to Morningstar.